ShreshthaSingh011/Web-design/README.md

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/30145cde-69d4-4b11-a63f-1aa0b732f394)

-# Rothko Painting and learning CSS
+# Rothko Painting and Learning CSS
 <div align="justify">Every HTML element is its own box – with its own spacing and a border.
 This is called the Box Model.
 In this segment,I used CSS and the Box Model to create Rothko-style rectangular art pieces.   </div>

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/ea14d87c-fb9e-4ad0-81d1-75b658c0228f)

-# Learning CSS Flexbox by building a photo gallery
+# Learning CSS Flexbox by building a Photo Gallery
 <div align="justify">Flexbox helps us design our webpage so that it looks good on any screen size.
 In this course, I used Flexbox to build a responsive photo gallery webpage. </div>

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/b4eac007-1677-4c8e-8ff9-ed335df16b55)